Skip to Content

 Getty Images

-Ohtani’s favorite players are fellow countrymen Yu Darvish of the San Diego Padres and the aforementioned Hideki Matsui.
-Darvish, a pitcher with 95 career MLB wins, and Ohtani were teammates on the Japanese squad that claimed World Baseball Classic victory on Tuesday.
+Ohtani’s favorite players are fellow countrymen Yu Darvish of the San Diego Padres (pictured) and the aforementioned Hideki Matsui.
+Darvish, a pitcher with 110 career MLB wins, and Ohtani were teammates on the Japanese squad that claimed victory at the 2023 World Baseball Classic.

 shohei ohtani sitting with his bat in the dugout